 1. Skipping stitches is a common problem with double needles when they become dull or the upper tension is too weak.

-2. Use a walking foot for avoid problems.
+2. Use a walking foot for avoiding problems.
 My Janome 6600 has a built-in walking foot and I use it often with the twin needles.

 3. Often the reason for skipping stitches is that the needle does not fit the material.

 Remember to use different types of twin needles.
 For example, a stretch double needle is not suitable for all materials; on some, it may begin to skip stitches.
-There are special twin needles for knit fabrics, for woven fabrics, for jeans, for decorative embroidery stitches.
+There are special twin needles for knit fabrics, woven fabrics, jeans, and for decorative embroidery stitches.

 6. Insert the needle correctly.
 Check that threading is correct.
 Check your bobbin if it’s filled and inserted correctly.